-They are treated as indivduals who arrive with their own interests, preconceptions, and preparedness to tackle certain tasks.
+They are treated as individuals who arrive with their own interests, preconceptions, and preparedness to tackle certain tasks.
 Students are not compared with one another.

 Teachers serve as facilitators of learning and thinking rather than as purveyors of knowledge.
 Students build ideas, arguments, opinions, and inferences from the facts instead of simply learning them.
-Teachers love when students challenge ideas.
+Teachers encourage students to challenge ideas.